-What was even worse was that there was some spots of blood on his dog bed.
+What was even worse was that there were some spots of blood on his dog bed.
 I checked the lump and it had cracked open.
 I’m not sure if Joey had been scratching at it or it just opened because it had grown so big so fast, but there was a foul odor coming from it.

 I immediately got him in to see my vet who suspected cancer.
 Even if it wasn’t cancer, it needed to be removed as quickly as possible to avoid infection so he was operated on the next day.

-Turns out it was cancerous and a fast growing kind.
-Fortunately though, it was isolated and hadn’t gone to any other organs so he didn’t need radiation or chemotherapy.
+Turns out it was cancerous and a fast-growing kind.
+Fortunately, though, it was isolated and hadn’t gone to any other organs so he didn’t need radiation or chemotherapy.

 Joey was 13 when this happened and despite the warning from my vet that it would probably come back, it never did.
 He lived almost another 6 years.

-The possible warning signs of cancer in chihuahuas are about the same as for any dog, and can also be potential indicators of a wide array of other health problems.
+The possible warning signs of cancer in chihuahuas are about the same as for any dog and can also be potential indicators of a wide array of other health problems.

 Look out for these signs, especially in chihuahuas over the age of 10:

 • Sores, especially with bleeding or discharge that do not heal normally

 • Unexplained weight loss (or gain) – especially a distended abdomen.
 These can be signs of internal masses

-• Lethargy and lack of stamina
+• Lethargy and lack of stamina or loss of appetite

 • Unusual odors (although remember, chihuahuas are prone to bad breath and dental issues)